SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 By the end of this lab, you will achieve the following:

-- **Understanding Generative AI Basics**: Grasp the foundational concepts and principles of generative AI.
+- **Understanding Generative AI**: Grasp the foundational concepts and principles of generative AI.
 - **Exploring Azure OpenAI**: Learn how to leverage Azure OpenAI for various AI-driven tasks.
 - **Implementing Retrieval Augmented Generation (RAG) Patterns**: Understand and apply RAG patterns to enhance AI model performance.
 - **Utilizing Semantic Kernel**:Gain insights into the Semantic Kernel and how to use it effectively in AI solutions.